 If you would love to have one of these toys already made, just head to my shop.
 (SOLD)

 The best part is that these are perfect for kids too.
-My guys couldn’t keep their hands off of them.
+Likewise, my guys couldn’t keep their hands off of them.
 So, go on and make other cats and cat owners happy by pinning and sharing these natural cat toys.
-And show me some love! ♥
+Additionally, show me some love! ♥

 Up next, this chest of drawers will be getting a new look.
 Any guesses as to what treatment it will get?
 Head here to see.